deshbanglaweb/cucumber-projects/README.md

     ./mvnw test

 This runs Cucumber features using Cucumber's JUnit runner.
 The `@RunWith(Cucumber.class)` annotation on the `RunCucumberTest` class tells JUnit to kick off Cucumber.

-## Use Gradle

-Open a command window and run:

-     ./gradlew test --rerun-tasks --info

-This runs Cucumber features using Cucumber's JUnit runner.
-The `@RunWith(Cucumber.class)` annotation on the `RunCucumberTest` class tells JUnit to kick off Cucumber.

 ## Overriding options